pulsar-edit/package-frontend/README.md

 Copy or rename `app.example.yaml` to `app.yaml` to ensure the Package Registry Frontend is able to find its configuration file and values.
 If you'd like, when working with a local app config file, you can change the `app.yaml` to point to a locally hosted version of the Pulsar Package Backend, or continue to point to our official instance.

-Within the config file exists the key `GOOGLE_APPLICATION_CREDENTIALS` this key is used to point to a KeyFile containing Google Application Credentials to interact with the Remote cache.
+Within the config file exists the key `GOOGLE_APPLICATION_CREDENTIALS`.
+This key is used to point to a KeyFile containing Google Application Credentials to interact with the Remote cache.
 If you don't have access to this file you can set this key to `"no-file"` like so:

 ```yaml
 GOOGLE_APPLICATION_CREDENTIALS: "no-file"